lindenloot/MindProbe-docs/privacy-and-ethics.md

 ## How is data on MindProbe backed up?

 All data on MindProbe is backed up once a week.
-Therefore, export your result data on regularly, because in the (unlikely) case of a server failure you may lose up to a week of data.
+Therefore, export your result data regularly, because in the (unlikely) case of a server failure you may lose up to a week of data.
 We do not have the capacity to help troubleshoot or recover lost data.

 ## What user (researcher) data is stored on MindProbe?